interTwin-eu/dtc-glossary/glossary.md

 When executed (aka “run”), computational representations often take [stored representations](#stored-representation) as input and their computational algorithms produce [stored representations](#stored-representation) as output.

-Computational representations may also use reference data, which is really just another example of a [stored representation](#stored-representation).
+Computational representations may also use reference data, which is really just another example of a [stored representation](#stored-representation). ***[DE] we would see reference data more as observational data or sensor data used in data assimilation? its not a full stored representation in our interpretation. for us this needs clarrification***

 Examples of computational representations include Finite Element Analysis (FEA) models, Machine Learning models, and various other kinds of simulations based on mathematical equations, including those describing laws of physics and engineering.